overviewer/Minecraft-Overviewer/README.rst

 * Python 2.6 or 2.7 <http://python.org/download/>
 * PIL (Python Imaging Library) <http://www.pythonware.com/products/pil/>
 * Numpy <http://scipy.org/Download>
+* Either the Minecraft client installed, or a terrain.png file.
+See the `Textures`_ section below.

 I develop and test this on Linux, but need help testing it on Windows and Mac.
 If something doesn't work, let me know.